 Introduction

-This course is an introduction to performing Linux system configuration and hardening reviews.
-This course details all the steps and provides examples of issues that can usually be identified on a Linux server.
-More than just an how-to check a Linux system, this exercise should be seen as a general way to approach a host review and understand what security issues are present.
+This course is an introduction to performing Linux system configuration and hardening reviews, it details all the steps and provides examples of issues that can usually be identified on a Linux server.
+More than just an how-to check a Linux system, this course should be seen as a general way to approach a host review and understand what security issues are present.

 Host review